AtharIbrahim/BMI-Calculator-App/README.md

 # BMI Calculator App

 The BMI Calculator app is a useful tool designed to help people track their body mass index (BMI) and measure their weight.
 The app has a beautiful and easy-to-use interface that provides accurate BMI calculations based on weight and height input for both men and women.
+Users can choose their own gender to confirm calculations; The default value is male.
+The app has a clean design and makes it easy to enter weight and height in feet and inches.
+It provides suggestions with color values ​​(red for overweight, yellow for underweight, green for healthy) and includes animations.
+Error handling ensures that non-numeric data is handled correctly and error messages are displayed when necessary.
+The top menu allows easy gender changes to maintain accurate calculations.
+Ideal for health-conscious people or exercisers, the app provides a quick and reliable way to track BMI and understand weight.

 ## Features